Chickpea Vegan Curry is a meatless main that completely satisfies! Gluten free, vegan, and ready in 30 minutes.

-This gluten free and vegan recipe is not only luscious and packed with good-for-you-ingredients, but it goes from cutting board to table in just 30 minutes.
+This gluten free and vegan recipe is not only luscious and packed with good-for-you-ingredients, but goes from cutting board to table in just 30 minutes.
 I can’t wait for you to try it.

-Chickpea Vegan Curry
+Vegan Chickpea Curry

 Canned chickpeas are simmered in coconut milk flavored with garlic, shallots, ginger, tomatoes, a wee bit of coconut sugar, plus red curry paste, then simmered until thickened and bubbly.
 Chopped spinach is stirred into the skillet then fresh lime juice is drizzled on top to wake all the flavors up.

 This is an INCREDIBLE meatless meal that’s quick and easy enough to whip up any night of the week.
+Be sure to pair with Gluten Free Flatbread to sop up every last drop of the sauce!

 Tips for Making This Recipe

-- Like I said, this recipe is fool proof.
+- Customize it.
+Like I said, this recipe is fool proof.
 You cannot mess it up.
 If you don’t like spinach, saute sliced mushrooms in the beginning with the shallots instead.
 Don’t like either of those?
 Toss in snow peas, diced cauliflower florets, frozen peas or sweet corn kernels.

 What is Red Curry Paste Made Of?